Revisiting Roger Moore’s inaugural turn as the irrepressible James Bond

 The James Bond series is one of those rare exceptions when we are able to accept such black and white delineations.
 This is a grandiose world which has very little to do with reality, and is certainly no reflection on the real world.
 Live and Let Die seems to tread a precarious line in terms of actual plot, with a somewhat low-key story set in predominantly black areas of the United States.
 Feeding off the blaxploitation films of the period, Bond is tasked with bringing down international drugs baron Karanga, a crook with ties to the Caribbean who plans to flood the streets with heroin and create a nation of addicts.
 In typical Bond fashion, the movie taps into real-life social issues in a manner that is both accurate and vastly overblown.
 Their criminal subjects cater to the most narrow-minded of political viewpoints, but their embellishments are so caricaturistic you would have to be a cynic to take them seriously.

 Moore’s immediate impact not withstanding, this is very much classic Bond, a movie with exotic locations, fantastical characters and the kind of elaborate set-pieces you could not find anywhere else.
-Geoffrey Holder’s snake-handling voodoo man Baron Samedi may be borderline offensive, but nobody can doubt his iconic status, from the exuding mythos that keeps drug lair intruders at bay to the startling face paint and emblematic cackle which precedes the end credits.
+Geoffrey Holder’s snake-handling voodoo man Baron Samedi may be borderline offensive, but nobody can doubt his iconic status, from the exuding mythos that keeps drug lair intruders at bay to the startling face paint and emblematic cackle that precedes the end credits.
 Tee Hee (Julius Harris) is perhaps just as memorable, his pistol-bending claw and unhealthy fascination with alligators making him the perfect foil for Moore’s acerbic-tongued Lothario.
-Although not the movie’s main antagonist, Tee Hee is directly involved in two of its most enduring moments: a train-bound scuffle following a rather refreshing false ending, and one of the most memorable set pieces in the entire series as Bond hops across a row of snapping crocodiles to safety.
+Although not the movie’s main antagonist, Tee Hee is directly involved in two of its most enduring moments: a train-bound scuffle following a rather refreshing false ending and one of the most memorable set-pieces in the entire series as Bond hops across a row of snapping crocodiles for yet another unlikely escape.

-Then we have the introduction of notorious comedy character, Sheriff Pepper, a tobacco-chewing yokel with a penchant for calling black fellers ‘boy’, and generally making a fool of himself.
+We also have the introduction of notorious comedy character Sheriff Pepper, a tobacco-chewing yokel with a penchant for calling black fellers ‘boy’ and generally making a fool of himself.
 Pepper’s ostensible purpose is to bring balance to the racial stereotyping, representing a moribund generation of ignorant white trash.
 Clifton James is excellent in the role, deftly capturing the kind of farcical action that would become a running theme in later Moore efforts.
-Annoying and inessential he may be in the minds of most, but in many ways his performance would prove to be a seminal turn in the series, and although his reintroduction as a xenophobic tourist in 1974’s The Man with the Golden Gun would be greatly unappreciated, you have to give the actor credit for what would prove a notable legacy.
+Annoying and inessential he may be in the minds of many, but in many ways his performance would prove a seminal turn in the series, and although his reintroduction as a xenophobic tourist in 1974’s The Man with the Golden Gun would be greatly unappreciated, you have to give the actor credit for what would prove a notable legacy.

 Moore may have had his work cut out as Bond went through his first major transition, but not all details depend on the turn of our leading man.
 Audiences demand certain winning elements from a 007 production, and of all the components that comprise the Bond marketing machine, the movie’s theme song is perhaps the most important.
 Live and Let Die‘s titular theme, performed by Paul McCartney and Wings, is easily one of the most memorable.
 Vastly different to the powerful Bassey-esque ballads that preceded it, it was also unique and seminal in both sound and presentation, a rousting effort that sent the Bond formula surging into the seventies.
-It would also pave the way for the eclectic mix of artists and songs that would follow, while helping to forge our new leading man’s distinct identity.
+It would also pave the way for the left-field new wave hits that would define the first half of the 1980s, while helping to forge our new leading man’s distinct identity.

-Live and Let Die would receive lukewarm reviews upon its release, but with the mourning of Connery’s loss still very much a factor, this was perhaps only inevitable.
+Live and Let Die would receive lukewarm reviews upon its release, but with the mourning of Connery’s loss still very much a factor this was perhaps only inevitable.
 In the minds of those critics who had fawned over the original Bond’s macho turn, Moore was a bad fit, a man cut from the wrong cloth who was destined to drown in the smugness of his slight frame.
 But Roger was so much more than the naysayers gave him credit for.
-He may have been infamous for dodging stunts, but he could play hard-edged when the material demanded, and his portrayal would prove the most enduring, seeing him star in a record seven features between 1973 and 1985.
-Moore was an actor with an ageless cool; effortlessly debonair, with an inimitable sense of humour that won the series a whole generation of new fans, and for me, the most befitting Bond there ever was.
+He may have been infamous for dodging stunts but he could play hard-edged when the material demanded, as proven in 1981’s espionage-heavy For Your Eyes Only, and his portrayal would prove the most enduring, seeing him star in a record seven features between 1973 and 1985.
+Moore was an actor with an ageless cool; effortlessly debonair with an inimitable sense of humour that won the series a whole generation of new fans, and for me the most befitting Bond there ever was.
 Period.